Ekumen-OS/andino_gz/README.md

     <robot_name>={x: 0.0, y: 0.0, yaw: 0.0, roll: 0.0, pitch: 0.0, yaw: 0.0};
   ```

-  Note a ROS Namespace is pushed for each robot so all the topics and nodes are called the same with a difference of a `<robot_name>` prefix.
+  Note: A ROS Namespace is pushed for each robot so all the topics and nodes are called the same with a difference of a `<robot_name>` prefix.
+  Note2: In order to RViz2 to work with the ROS namespace that is pushed, one has to make sure that no absolute topics are being used.

 ### SLAM